sazwarriyadhs/digi/README.md

 - **Vercel (Recommended):** As the creators of Next.js, Vercel provides the most seamless deployment experience.
 Simply connect your Git repository, and Vercel will handle the build and deployment process automatically.
 - **Other Providers (Netlify, AWS Amplify, etc.):** Most modern hosting platforms have built-in support for Next.js.
 The setup is typically similar to Vercel.
-- **Custom Node.js Server:** You can host the application on a traditional VPS or server.
+- **Custom Node.js Server:** You can host the application on a traditional VPS or server, as you are doing.

 ### 2. Configure Environment Variables on the Server